+But there’s more.
+AI can be used to find exactly the right candidates online with something called ‘programmatic job advertising’.
 We’ve talked about programmatic advertising before, but if it’s your first time here: it’s advertising targeted to individuals based on demographic and behavioral variables you can determine for yourself.

+In short: the right message, to the right person at the right time.
 Programmatic advertising draws in the right people and thus – just like writing the perfect job description – ups your conversion rates.

 Between scheduling interviews, screening candidates, and trying to understand the ever-evolving needs of your team, tedious manual tasks are the last thing you want to deal with.